top of page

 • Resignation

-Burnout is not mental.
-Burnout begins in the body.
+Burnout is not just mental.
+It begins in the body.
+Companies often learn this too late.

 Close-up view of a massage therapist preparing a chair massage in a corporate setting